Shopify/shopify_transporter/README.md

 $ shopify_transporter -h

 Commands:
-  shopify_transporter convert --config=CONFIG --object=OBJECT file1.csv file2.csv ... # Converts your files into shopify formatted files.
+  shopify_transporter convert FILE_NAMES --object=OBJECT file1.csv file2.csv  # Converts objects into a Shopify-format. (accepts a list of space-separated ...
-  shopify_transporter generate STAGE_NAME --object=OBJECT                             # Generates a new pipeline stage for the specified object type shopify_transporter help [COMMAND]                                                  # Describe available commands or one specific command shopify_transporter new PROJECTNAME --platform=PLATFORM                             # Generates a new project structure for a platform
+  shopify_transporter export --object=OBJECT                                  # Exports objects from a third-party platform into a format compatible for co... shopify_transporter generate STAGE_NAME --object=OBJECT                     # Generate a custom pipeline stage for the object shopify_transporter help [COMMAND]                                          # Describe available commands or one specific command shopify_transporter new PROJECTNAME --platform=PLATFORM                     # Generate a project for the platform
 ```

 ### Create a conversion project